 Artificial intelligence is starting to spill out into areas outside of computer science.
 Smaller companies also now rely on artificial intelligence and machine learning.
 Therefore, another current email marketing trend is to integrate artificial intelligence into the creation and distribution of newsletters.
 This development is still in its infancy but it’s advisable to get in there and keep your eye on the ball.
 The focus is on optimization and making predictions.

 For example, artificial intelligence can determine the best dispatch time.
-It is not only possible to determine the optimal time for large groups: it’s also possible for individual recipients.
-The same applies to the very important subject line: if this isn’t appealing enough, the email won’t be opened.
-AI can also help here, although it goes one step further: thanks to the enormous amount of data that artificial intelligence can process, it also makes it possible to make predictions.
+It is not only possible to determine the optimal time for large groups, but you can also do this for individual recipients as well.
+The same applies to the very important subject line: if it isn’t appealing enough, the email won’t be opened.
+AI can also help here, although it goes one step further.
+Thanks to the enormous amount of data that artificial intelligence can process, it also makes it possible to make predictions.
 This way the computer can determine beforehand how well a certain image in a newsletter will be received, for example.

 Data protection and privacy

-Another newsletter trend is competing with the possibilities of artificial intelligence and shouldn’t be ignored: data protection.
+Another email trend is competing with the possibilities of artificial intelligence and shouldn’t be ignored: data protection.
 This, of course, isn’t a new topic.
 Data protection is, was, and will continue to be an important task for marketing specialists.
 The large amount of personal information makes it easier to advertise on the internet (especially in combination with AI).
-Of course, you have to comply with the laws.
+You need to comply with the laws, however.
 If you fail to do this, your (future) customers will lose faith in you.
-The General Data Protection Regulation (GDPR) has outlined strict rules for companies’ handling of personal data.

 Customers must agree to their data being collected and it may only be used for purposes to which they’ve given their consent.
 In other words, data provided by a customer so they can buy something cannot be then used for advertising purposes.
 This requires additional approval.
 You must also ensure that this data does not fall into the hands of unauthorized people.